 Cara Margherio, Julia Williams, Kerice Doten-Snitker, Elizabeth Litzler, Eva Andrijcic, and Sriram Mohan.
+2020.
 “Cultivating Strategic Partnerships to Transform STEM Education.”
-Invited manuscript for A. Beach, C. Henderson, N. Finkelstein, S. Simkins, G. Weaver, and K. White (Eds.)
-Transforming Institutions: Accelerating Systemic Change in Higher Education
+IIn White, K., Beach, A., Finkelstein, N., Henderson, C., Simkins, S., Slakey, L., Stains, M., Weaver, G., & Whitehead, L. (Eds.)
+Transforming Institutions: Accelerating Systemic Change in Higher Education.
+Pressbooks. (open-access book)

 Margherio, Cara, Kerice Doten-Snitker, Elizabeth Litzler, Julia Williams, Eva Andrijcic, and Sriram Mohan.“Building Your Dream Team for Change.”
 American Society for Engineering Education, Tampa, FL.6/16-19/2019.
 Download from ASEE PEER